dojo/docs/developer/design/loader.rst

 .. code-block :: javascript

-  // this is the plugin that loads the correct renderer define("dojo/gfx/loadRenderer", [], {
+  // this is a sketch of a plugin that loads the correct renderer define("dojo/gfx/loadRenderer", [], {
     loaded:function(id, require, loaded){
       // compute the proper renderer based on the environment